threader/PC-Tuning/docs/building.md

 - Windows 7 recommended updates:

-    You may not need all updates listed below depending on your needs, if you are unsure then integrate all mentioned
+    You may not need all updates listed below depending on your needs, if you are unsure, then integrate all mentioned

     ```
     KB4490628 - Servicing Stack Update